vhoyospoyato/PairProg/README.md

 7. Find bottlenecks and fix them (10 points)

-Running the matching test we found that the word professed was being placed in the wrong place, therefore we had to change the last else statement.
+Running the matching test we found that a word was being placed in the wrong place, therefore we had to change the last else statement.